 Do not allow the lift truck to overspeed downhill.
 Use the service brake pedal to reduce speed when traveling down hill.

-Do not move the directional control forward/reverse switch from one direction to the other(plug) when the drive wheels are off the ground and rotating at full speed.
+Do not move directional control lever from one direction to the other(plug) when the drive wheels are off the ground and rotating at full speed.

 Damage can occur to the control panel.